Our best hope is that everyone will gain the strength for reconciliation to create the basis for sustainable peace.

-There is much endeavor by the world community to contribute to a more peaceful world.
+There are many different endeavors by the world community to contribute to a more peaceful world.

-A sustainable peace can only supported with a convincing, authentic inner attitude.
+Sustainable peace can only be supported by a convincing, authentic inner attitude.

-Civilian, independent, neutral and all-party dialogue facilitators are an urgent requirement.
+Civilian, independent, neutral, and non-partisan dialogue facilitators are urgently needed.

-Although many European states and global superpowers do not currently confirm active involvement in warfare, there are many unresolved conflicts in their ancient and recent past that affect world peace nowadays and are the underlying reason for many current local conflicts.
+Although many European states and global superpowers do not currently confirm active involvement in warfare, there are many unresolved conflicts in their past that affect world peace nowadays and are the underlying reason for many current local conflicts.

 A significant example is the insufficiently processed colonialism.